MicrosoftDocs/appcenter-docs/docs/sdk/push/cordova-android.md

 > [!NOTE]
 > The background notification click callback does **NOT** expose **title** and **message**. **Title** and **message** are only available in **foreground** pushes.

 You need to register the listener when your app starts.
-A convenient place to do that is at `app.onDeviceReady` method of your `js/index.js:
+A convenient place to do that is at `app.onDeviceReady` method of your project's `js/index.js` file:

 ```js
 var app = {